 Author: Jessie Holmes

-Update: The Rural Transformation Grant Fund served 100 communities across the state.
+Update: Since its launch, the Rural Transformation Grant Fund has served 116 communities across the state through grants, training, and strategic planning programs for a total of 186 projects.
 Newton is now in the final phase of its revitalization project and anticipates completion by Spring 2025.
-Since the project began, Newton has welcomed more private development including plans for a new downtown apartment building with over 100 units.

 As the 2020 holiday shopping season approached, and COVID-19 cases rose, Seven Seed Soap Company owner Jennifer Samson wanted a larger space to help her customers socially distance.
 As a longtime Newton resident, she immediately thought of the city’s downtown.
 It was undergoing a major revitalization project before the pandemic put everything on pause.
 She says what happened next felt like a sign.